imranj131/advlib/README.md

     sudo npm install -g browserify

+# Integrating Back-End Logic to Front-End Code

+Feel free to require NodeJS modules you need to run your app, or any npm modules you need in order to write your AngularJS code for the browser in web/js/advapp.js.

+    var advlib = require('../../lib/index.js');
+    var angular = require('angular');

+If at this point you are confused that you are using NodeJS's module loading system for your browser's JavaScript code, do not worry as Browserify bundles it all up into a single neat and tidy JavaScript file which can be understood by the browser.

+# Using Browserify

-Now recursively bundle up all the required modules starting at lib/ble/index.js into a single file called advlib.js with the browserify command:
+Now to recursively bundle up all the required modules starting at web/js/advapp.js into a single file called advlib.js, use the following browserify command:

     browserify web/js/advapp.js -o web/js/advlib.js